NativeScript/docs-v7/ui/basics.md

 ### The default content components

-The top-level user interface components are content components:mdash;pages and layouts.
+The top-level user interface components are content components&mdash;pages and layouts.
 These content components let you arrange your interactive user interface components in specific ways.

 #### Page